 Selling your home can be stressful.
 It’s frustrating if nobody else sees the appeal in the house you’ve lived in for so long.
 If you want to sell your home fast, you need to stage it!
-Many people hire professional stagers, but if you follow these simple steps, you can save some money by doing it all on your own.
+Many people hire professional stagers, but if you follow these simple steps, you can save money by doing it all on your own.
 If you don’t want to drag out the selling process and be on the market for too long, make sure to stage it right the first time around.

 Do your own walk-through.
 Walk through your home as if you were the buyer.
 Take a pencil and paper to write down all of your objective opinions regarding the things that need to be done.
 If you plan ahead and do this in the beginning, it will make the rest of the staging process easier.
 Prioritize these things on your list based on what will take the longest and do those first.